likelet/HUGO_webcode/content/home/about.md

 # Biography

-Qi Zhao is a assistant professor of cancer bioinfomatics at the Sun Yat-sen university cancer center.
+Qi Zhao is an assistant professor of cancer bioinfomatics at the Sun Yat-sen university cancer center.
 He research interests include cancer genomics, biosoftware development and high performance computing.